apache/pulsar-manager/README.md

 Here, the service URL represents the service IP address of the broker.
 If you run Pulsar manager in the standalone mode, it should be set to "http://127.0.0.1:8080".
 You can easily find it in the client.conf file of your pulsar-manager.

+And the bookie URL represents the service IP address of the bookkeeper.
+If you run Pulsar manager in the standalone mode, it should be set to "http://127.0.0.1:6650".

 ![pulsar-manager-environments](docs/img/pulsar-manager-environments.gif)